Revenge Is a Dish Best Served Three Times: Bartman Begins

 Having missed their flight to Miami, Homer begins to approach the Rich Texan to enact his revenge until Bart offers to recount "Bartman's 'origin story'", a parody of the film Batman Begins.

 After leaving the Opera House, Homer and Marge are killed by Snake Jailbird in a dark alley.
 Bart swears revenge on Snake, creating his superhero alter ego, Bartman.
 He is helped by his grandfather, who used to fight crime as the Crimson Cockatoo.
 Bartman flies around Gotham City, defeating enemies in his way for justice.
 When Snake attempts to steal the "Stealable Jewels of the Orient" from the Gotham Natural History Museum, Bartman arrives and kills him, using the fangs of a snake statue.
 Afterward, Lisa reminds Bartman that Snake's death will not bring his parents back.
 Bartman agrees that she has a point, but adds that he feels better since he finally had his revenge, has now "zillions of dollars" and is free from his parents' control.

 During the story, Homer is seen to have made amends with the Rich Texan after hearing that they are both from Connecticut.

 Before the credits roll, a dedication is shown to all the characters who died in the Star Wars films.

+Cultural references

+Homer cites the Iraq War as his excuse for seeking revenge.
+When the war was initiated, there was a question of whether President George W. Bush was seeking revenge against Saddam Hussein.

+Reception

+Viewing figures

+The episode earned a 2.8 rating and was watched by 8.04 million viewers, which was the 38th most-watched show that week.